 Papers

-According to Eduard Soler: “vaccines have suddenly been incorporated into the foreign policy toolbox of global and regional powers.
-This article analyzes the strategies of producers and recipients of vaccines in the Atlantic Space.
-It concludes that COVID-19 has reinforced previous trends, regarding regional cooperation and global geopolitical competition.
-In that vein, the Atlantic space has been a laboratory of both cooperation and competition initiatives among vaccine producers and recipient countries.
+Abstract: “Vaccines have suddenly been incorporated into the foreign policy toolbox of global and regional powers.
+This article analysess the strategies of producers and recipients of vaccines in the Atlantic Space.
+It concludes that COVID-19 has reinforced previous trends regarding regional cooperation and global geopolitical competition.
+In that vein, the Atlantic space has been a laboratory for both cooperation and competition initiatives among vaccine producers and recipient countries.
 Although material interests have been a major driver in shaping preferences and strategies, this article suggests that symbolic and normative factors also contributed to the configuration of vaccine diplomacies of producers and recipients.”

 International Intelligence Unit – FGV IIU